 A creative pause is simple….and inspirational…. and poetic.

-So, we cannot go to the pub… but we can substitute people-watching with bird-watching.
+So, since we cannot go to the pub, we can substitute people-watching with bird-watching.
 Observing birds in the garden (their behaviours, feeding habits and how they interact) opens up a whole social world – of the avian kind.
-My new friends
+They are my new friends

-For example: noticing how the sunlight hits a room … or how the clouds move … or the majesty of trees.
-It is about spotting early snowdrops…the rain on the window… listening the sound of children playing.
+It is about spotting early snowdrops…the rain on the window… listening to the sound of children playing.

 Moving past boredom to a new way of thinking taps into our own personal creativity and imagination.

-Years ago I visited the Ryōan-ji Zen temple in Japan.
+Many years ago I visited the Ryōan-ji Zen temple in Japan.
 It is a place designed just for gazing, looking and thinking.
-There is something strangely odd about staring at raked stones around rocks – and yet not.
+There is something strangely odd about staring at raked stones and rocks – and yet not.